NCIP/gdc-docs/docs/Encyclopedia/Ready_for_Approval/Harmonized_Data.md

 # Harmonized Data #
 ## Description ##

-Harmonized data refers to the collection of raw data from multiple sources and normalizing them so that a valid comparison can be made across these sources.
+Harmonized data refers to the collection of raw data from multiple sources that has been normalized so that a valid comparison can be made across these sources.

 ## Overview ##